Hamhung: Education

-Hamhŭng is home to the Hamhŭng University of Education, Hamhŭng University of Pharmacy, Hamhŭng University of Chemistry and Hamhŭng University of Medicine.
-Professional colleges in Hamhǔng include the Hamhǔng College of Quality Control, the Hamhŭng Hydrographic and Power College, and the Hamhǔng College of Electronics and Automation.
+Hamhŭng is home to the Hamhung University of Education, Hamhŭng University of Pharmacy, Hamhung University of Chemical Industry and Hamhŭng University of Medicine.
+Professional colleges in Hamhŭng include the Hamhŭng College of Quality Control, the Hamhŭng Hydrographic and Power College, and the Hamhŭng College of Electronics and Automation.
 There is also a branch academy of science.

 In 2018, the South Hamgyong Sci-Tech Library, the largest facility of its kind outside Pyongyang, opened in the city.

 Prisons

 Two reeducation camps are located near Hamhung: Kyo-hwa-so No. 9 is in northeastern Hamhung, and Kyo-hwa-so No. 22 is in Yonggwang County north of Hamhung.